Adam-Karcz/CPC1628/README.md

-# CPC1628
+# 🖥️ CPC1628

-Fun project based on rewriting programs/games from Amstrad-Schneider CPC1628 personal computer from 80' to JS
+Fun project based on rewriting programs/games 🕹️ from the Amstrad-Schneider CPC1628 personal computer from the '80s to JS.